 Make sure all cables are securely connected to your WiFi router and cable or DSL modem.
 Verify that nobody accidentally unplugged a modem or router or turned off the surge protector.

 Reset Your Network Equipment

-Unplug both the WiFi router and cable or DSL modem power cables and wait one minute.
+Unplug both the WiFi router and cable, fiber or DSL box power cables and wait one minute.

-Plug in the cable modem and wait two minutes.
+Plug in the cable, fiber or DSL and wait two minutes.
 Plug in the WiFi router and wait two minutes.
-Check to see if your Internet connection works again.
+Check to see if your internet connection works again.

 Change the Channel